saberbouabid/RYoutube/index.md

 ## [](#header-2) How can you help ?

 I need testers for this package.
-Please if you can test it and send me your feedback or commits your edits I will be thankful.
+SO if you can test it and send me your feedback or commits your edits I will be thankful.